galvezz/rainbird-neo4j/README.md

 See the [Neo4j documentation on parameters][parameters] for more details on the _parameters object_.
 See below for the format of `results`.

-**Note:** Invalid Cypher queries will not cause the callback to return with `err`, instead an empty `results` object will be sent.
-See below for more details.

 #### Results format

 Results are returned as a list containing one element per query run.
 Each